bstaruk/starbase/README.md

 ### Building for Production

-Run `npm run build` in the project root to compile and minify the source into `/dist` for integration or deployment.
+The `build` command will compile and minify the project source into `/dist` for integration or deployment.

 ```bash
 npm run build